 We acknowledge the fact that many Panyaden students speak a language other than English or Thai at home.
 Research shows that the strength of a child’s first language determines the strength of every other language he will be learning.
 This is why we encourage all parents to use their first language at home.
 Our approach is supported by numerous studies done in various contexts.

-Here are a few benefits of bilingual and multilingual education:
+Here are a few benefits of multilingual and multilingual education:

 - Improved Performance on Standardised Tests